Search

 (University of Missouri--Columbia, 2007)

 [ACCESS RESTRICTED TO THE UNIVERSITY OF MISSOURI AT REQUEST OF AUTHOR.]
-Against the Terrible Death is a collection of poems about the intersections of history, ancient and comtemporary, personal and public.
-The collection ...
+This dissertation contains a collection of twelve short stories as well as a critical essay on the short stories of Ann Beattie.
+The critical essay ...

 (University of Missouri--Columbia, 2008)